Sharon Whiting MB, BS, FRCPC

 Work E-mail: Sharon.Whiting@uottawa.ca

-Dr. Sharon Whiting is currently Interim Vice-Dean of Faculty Affairs at the Faculty of Medicine.
+Dr. Sharon Whiting was appointed as Vice-Dean of Faculty Affairs at the Faculty of Medicine in May 2019 after having served as Interim Vice-Dean since 2018.
 Previously, Dr. Whiting served as the Assistant Dean and later Vice-Dean of Health & Hospital Services from 2007 to 2017.

 She is a pediatric neurologist who obtained her undergraduate degree at the University of the West Indies followed by Royal College specialization in Pediatrics and Neurology at the University of Ottawa and the University of British Columbia.
 She completed her training with a fellowship in epilepsy at the University of Western Ontario.
 Dr. Whiting is a graduate of the Hedwig van Amerigen Executive Leadership in Academic Medicine Program (ELAM) for women at the Drexel University College of Medicine and was a Faculty Advisor for ELAM.